 A unique and added bonus of these nighttime trips is the entire voyage takes place with Miami's spectacular neon skyline as a backdrop.
 These night charters are an excellent choice to take your “special someone.”

 Yet another popular charter is the combination trip where we go offshore in the afternoon in search of sailfish, and then inshore for the evening tarpon bite.
 These trips offer good opportunities for both species since sailfish often exhibit a late afternoon bite and tarpon, being excellent nocturnal feeders, often turn-on near, or shortly after, dusk.

 As a small private charter operator, Captain Muniz, has the flexibility and desire to customize your trip to your preferences and desires while taking full advantage of the most productive fishing opportunities available at the time.

 Besides the species already mentioned above, South Florida offers prospects to target many other local species that like kingfish, mutton snapper, amberjack, cobia, mangrove snapper, wahoo, tuna and numerous varieties of shark.

 If you’re looking for a Miami area fishing guide, Capt.
-Orlando Muniz and Nomad Fishing Charters are an excellent choice.
+'Orly' Muniz and Nomad Fishing Charters are an excellent choice.
 Call him now, he’s waiting to talk fishing: (786) 266-0171.